omoponfhir/omoponfhir-main/docs/index.md

 The key component of GT-FHIR is a data access layer that has been modified to support any database schema.
 The component allows OMOP CDM to be deployed as a backend database.
 FHIR resources from/to OMOP CDM mapping is done at the gt-fhir-entities.
 However, as FHIR and OMOP CDM cannot be mapped one-to-one, some of data elements are set statically.
 Some mappings require multiple FHIR entity-jpa classes to support bidirectional mappings.

+OMOP to FHIR or FHIR to OMOP Mapping information can be found at [OHDSI FHIR Workgroup wiki page](https://www.ohdsi.org/web/wiki/doku.php?id=projects:workgroups:mappings_between_ohdsi_cdm_and_fhir).

 We are constantly working on mapping new concepts and adding to new features. *Pull requests are welcome!* For more details on source codes, visit [GT-FHIR Project Github](https://github.com/gt-health/GT-FHIR2).

 ## Current GT-FHIR Version